LovkachDev/telecom-rest-api/README.md

 docker-compose up -d
 php artisan serve
 ```
-_After starting a project you may open [phpMyAdmin](http://127.0.0.1:8080) to create or view some db data._
+_After starting a project you may open [phpMyAdmin](http://127.0.0.1:8080) to create or view some db data. db:root:root_

 ### API endpoints